 Inspired by the biggest tribute an athlete can receive.

-lifting his number to the rafters, never to be worn again.
+lifting their number to the rafters, never to be worn again.

 We wondered: what if a whole country—incidentally the world’s

-3rd largest hoops market—vowed never to wear #24 again?
+3rd largest basketball market—vowed never to wear #24 again?

 Saving the best for first.